 When the success of the natural krauts grew beyond the scope of the Ceres mission, the executive director asked if we wanted to take over the kraut business.
 We said yes.
 In 2011, with the two original kraut recipes (Arame & Ginger and Garlic & Dill), and placement in a few local stores, we evolved into wildbrine®.

-We’ve been experimenting passionately since 2011.
-We’ve grown from the two original flavors to nine unique krauts, each boasting its own brightness: three bold kimchi flavors, two delightfully unique fermented salsas, and three uniquely delicious fermented beverages.
+Since 2011, we’ve been experimenting with fermented vegetables passionately.
+We’ve grown from the two original flavors to seven unique krauts, each boasting its own brightness: two bold kimchi flavors, two delightfully unique fermented salsas, and three uniquely delicious fermented beverages, our probiotic live shots.
 Our business has grown too, and we know that if we continue to do the right thing – take good care of our customers, employees, suppliers, and community – wildbrine will naturally thrive.
 We are excited to continue exploring our wild possibilities.

 About the Process